Q: What is an articulation disorder?

 A: You can follow my Facebook, Amazon, or Goodreads author pages to receive information on future book releases, giveaways, and events.
 You can also join my email list by signing up under the follow tab.

 Q: Where can I leave a review for the Talking Tales books?

-A: If you purchase the books online, you can leave a review on the website that you purchased the books.
+A: If you purchase the books online, you can leave a review on the website where you purchased the books.
 You can also review these books on goodreads.com.